 Drawing Club began in the early 2000s when a group of nerds from CalArts gathered together to eat pizza and take turns making up experimental image-making prompts.
 It has since evolved into a community-building movement of doodling as an intellectual practice.

-Each Drawing Club workshop…er, playshop…is packed with idea-generating activities that'll unlearn your brain to stop self-sabotaging and surrender to the power of the pen.
-Perfect for artists with writer's block, writers with artist's block, emerging/retired/recovering artists, or those who just want to get their draw on.
+Each Drawing Club workshop…er, playshop…is packed with idea-generating activities that'll unlearn your brain and make you surrender to the power of the pen.
+Perfect for artists with writer's block, writers with artist's block, emerging/retired/recovering cartoonists, or those who just want to get their draw on.
 At Drawing Club, we don’t believe in perfection—we believe in awesomeness.

 Drawing Club is for all ages, but especially for adults.
 Sometimes we make zines.
 Sometimes we make pins.
 Sometimes we get deep.
 Each sesh culminates with dozens of visual gems, perhaps some concepts for a new tattoo, and hopefully a renewed sense of existential affirmation.

 Warning: Instructor cannot be held responsible for dad jokes, ink spills or mogigraphia.
 Phenylketonurics — contains phenylalanine.